1 Thessalonians 1

 - John 3:36He that believeth on the Son hath everlasting life.The “faith” of verse 3 is faith in Him - belief that rests on the Son.

 - 1 John 4:19We love him, because he first loved us.The “labour of love” (v.
-3) is an answer, not an origin - love drawn from His own.
+3) is love drawn from His own, an answering love.

-- John 13:34That ye love one another; as I have loved you, that ye also love one another.The pattern that shapes the love of verse 3 - measured by His love, not ours.
+- John 13:34That ye love one another; as I have loved you, that ye also love one another.The pattern that shapes the love of verse 3 - measured by His love, drawn to its standard.

 - Colossians 1:27Christ in you, the hope of glory.The “patience of hope” (v.
 3) is hope in Him - Christ Himself is its content.